Isn’t running a startup fun? Well, it is for a while, but unless you can figure out a way to make money, you won’t last very long.

-Whether you are venture funded or you’ve bootstrapped your company, you have to figure out how to turn your startup into a real business.
+Whether you are venture-funded or self-funded, you have to figure out how to turn your startup into a real business.
 Although it my seem inconceivable, it’s not impossible.

 Here are 7 tactics that will help turn your startup into a real company:

 Never climb the corporate ladder

 If you are trying to turn your startup into a real business, you need to increase your revenue.
 The best way to get money for your startup is to convince large companies, typically sitting on piles of cash, to pay you.

 Whether you know someone at these Fortune 500 companies or not, you can get in the door and make a sale.
 Here’s what you need to do.

 - Go through this list and see which companies you can sell your product or service to.

 - Once you have determined who would be a good fit, look up who the CEO of that company is and Google that person’s name with the word “email” in it so you can find his or her email address.

 - After you have the CEO’s email and name, shoot him or her an email that goes something like this: “Hey John, I know you are busy, but if you could forward this email to your VP of marketing, that would be great.
 I have a few ideas how you could be making a lot more money.”
 The goal of this email is to get in touch with the decision-maker of the department you are trying to reach.

 Although you’ll rarely get a reply from the CEO of these large companies, I found that well over 20% of the time, they’ll forward your email to the person you are trying to reach.
 When they do, you’ll get a call or an email from that person who will hear what you have to say because when the CEO forwards him or her your email, he or she will assume that you know the CEO.